simaysanli/SegmentationMetricTutorial/README.md

 # MetricTutorial

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.
+This project is modified version of [metric tool](https://github.com/ClementPla/SegmentationMetricTutorial)

 ## Development server